CASR-HKU/ESDA/ReadMe.md

 cd hardware
 ```

-For example, assuming you generate the DSE result using the commands above, you will generate the config files in the hw/DSE file
+For example, assuming you generate the DSE result using the commands above, you will generate the config files in the eventNet/DSE file

 ```
 EDSA
 ├── software
 ├── hardware
 ├── optimization
-├── hw
+├── eventNet
 │   ├── model
 │   ├── DSE
 │   │   ├── ASL_2929_shift16